Skip to main content

 Lactobacillus suppositories and oral tablets are sold in some health food shops, for use in BV.

 Orally consumed probiotics are believed to reach the vagina via the bowel.
 There is some evidence that this can be helpful in treatment and in prevention of BV.
 These studies suggest treatment needs to continue for at least two months.
 Other studies don't show a clear benefit.
-Overall, specialists feel that there is not enough evidence in its favour to suggest it over other treatments.
+Overall, specialists feel that there is not enough evidence that it works to suggest it over other treatments.

 Intravaginal lactobacillus treatment seems as though it ought to be an obvious solution - why not put the right bacteria where they are meant to go?
 However, results of studies on vaginal treatments with lactobacilli are also mixed, with some studies suggesting this treatment is effective and others not.